boan-anbo/paper-timer-public/index.md

 ## Q: Is Paper Timer free?

 - Yes.
-I'm tempted to charge a fee for Mac users because Apple charges me $99 a year just to allow me to notarize it; but I decided against it.
+I was tempted to charge a fee for Mac users because Apple charges me $99 a year just to allow me to notarize it; but I decided against it.
 I might consider donation options later.

 ## Q: Is Paper Timer great for all reading scenarios?